Maine fall color. Photo by Tom Snell

 - Despite the news reports, climate change is just an intellectual abstraction for many of us.
 Scientists tell us of a five degree rise in global temperature and we think, “Only five?
 Why is everyone so alarmed?”
 When I step into my garden everything is beautiful: the flowers are blooming, the trees are green and healthy, and the birds are flocking to the feeder.
 My intuitive self senses no warnings; nothing to push me to action.

-- With climate change, if we manage to take effective action, the tangible effects may not be obvious.
+- With global warming and climate change, if we manage to take effective action, the tangible effects may not be obvious.
 The best result would be if there were no change at all.
 If we’re successful, we may have nothing we can point to for all our expense and effort and could be accused of an immense waste of resources.

 These difficulties are not insurmountable.
 Like any effective General, we must know our enemy and the landscape of the coming battle in intimate detail.
 Understanding and addressing these difficulties can help make us be more effective.